Should you require legal advice, there a few choices that provide free legal advice and services.

 The Children's Protection Act 1993 requires certain organisations to provide a child safe environment.
 These organisations include health, welfare, education, sporting, recreational, religious, spiritual, childcare, residential, cultural, entertainment, party.

-To find out whether volunteers working with children or young people require a criminal history report or DCSI screening under legislation, go to the Office for Volunteers website.
+To find out whether volunteers working with children or young people require a criminal history report or DHS screening under the legislation, go to the Office for Volunteers website.

-Certain people are obliged by law to notify the Department for Child Protection if they suspect on reasonable grounds that a child or young person is being abused or neglected.
-The person, a 'mandated notifier', must notify the Child abuse report line of that suspicion as soon as practicable after they form the suspicion.
+Certain people are obliged by law to notify the Department for Child Protection (DCP), through the Child abuse report line, if they suspect on reasonable grounds that a child or young person is being abused or neglected.
+The person, a 'mandated notifier', must notify DCP as soon as practicable after they form the suspicion.

 Under the Children's Protection Act 1993, the following people are mandated notifiers: